akki-g/cot-4500-Pro1/README.md

 # cot-4500-Pro1

-To run the program, you need to have Python 3 installed on your computer.
-You can download it from the official website: https://www.python.org/downloads/
+To run the program, you need to have Python 3 installed.

-Create a virtual environment by running the following command in the terminal: python -m venv a1-env
+Create a virtual environment by running the following command in the terminal: python3 -m venv a1-env

 Activate the virtual environment by running the following command in the terminal: source a1-env/bin/activate